 Looking for easy baking recipes that even beginners can master?
-From bars to bread to brownies, these tasty treats will inspire you to get cooking!
+From cookies to cakes to chocolatey brownies, these tasty treats will inspire you to get cooking!

 Queen Paula knows her southern comfort food better than anyone.